m-weigand/ccd_tools/docs/doc/install_windows.rst

 The installation for the Windows operating system consists of the following steps:

 * Installation of a suitable Python distribution
-* (optional) Installation of the MiKTex Latex distribution (under Windows, Latex support is disabled by default, and has to be activated using the corresponding environment variable).
+* (optional) Installation of the MiKTeX Latex distribution (under Windows, Latex support is disabled by default, and has to be activated using the corresponding environment variable).
 * Installation of the ccd_tools (via pip install)